Corned Beef Hash Recipe

 - 3 finely minced cloves of garlic

-- 1 pound finely chopped corned beef
+- 1 to 2 pounds finely chopped corned beef

 - 6-7 large medium diced Yukon potatoes